controlsea/blog/about.md

 - Programming Langauage

-- Agile development and architecture
+- iOS development and architechture

-- OpenGL

 ###Available For Hire